-But regardless of what camera manufactures say about pro body weather resistant body options, this only offers you a few water barrier moments in most cases.
+But regardless of what camera manufacturers say about pro body weather resistant body options, this only offers you a few water barrier moments in most cases.

 Water always finds a way in, no matter what grade of camera body you’re working with.

-I always take the same precautions. l’ve boiled it down to a few inexpensive and effective methods to keeping my camera bodies dry and lenses clear.
+I always take the same precautions.
+I’ve boiled it down to a few inexpensive and effective methods to keep my camera bodies dry and lenses clear.